-In reviewing and approving these matters, our compensation committee considers such matters as it deems appropriate, including our financial and operating performance, the alignment of the interests of our executive officers and our stockholders and our ability to attract and retain qualified and committee individuals, as well as the executive's performance, experience, responsibilities and the compensation of executive officers in similar positions at comparable companies.
+In reviewing and approving these matters, our compensation committee considers such matters as it deems appropriate, including our financial and operating performance, the alignment of the interests of our executive officers and our stockholders and our ability to attract and retain qualified and committed individuals, as well as the executive's performance, experience, responsibilities and the compensation of executive officers in similar positions at comparable companies.

-Specific achievements and performance metrics considered in 2021 included:
+Specific achievements and performance metrics considered in 2022 included:

-- continued advancement of our lead programs; - maintaining budgetary alignment and ending the year within budget; - continued oversight of our management team; and - maintaining budgetary oversight of employee retention and reduction in benefit plans.
+- continued advancement of our lead programs including the approval of FUROSCIX®; - maintaining budgetary alignment and ending the year within budget; - raising capital to fund the launch of our lead program; - continued oversight of our management team; and - maintaining budgetary oversight of employee retention and reduction in benefit plans.